Tianscar/jme3-imgui/README.md

 # JMonkeyEngine ImGui
-A simple helper library for use the Dear ImGui with jMonkeyEngine.
+A simple helper library for use the Dear ImGui with jMonkeyEngine3.
 Currently supports LWJGL3 platform only.
 Supported jMonkeyEngine version: v3.6.0 or later.

 ## Add the library to your project (gradle)